 2. You Need to Live on the Ocean

 For some reason, sailing is almost always associated with ocean or sea ventures.
 And although either one provides a fantastic sailing journey, the sport can be done on practically any other body of water.
 If you live near a lake, river, or even a reservoir, then there is a good chance that you can sail!
 So, the next time you think the ocean is the only place to go sailing, think again.

 3. Elites Only

 Just as we mentioned before, sailing does NOT have to be a sport just for the rich and the famous.
 There are plenty of ways to make it an affordable hobby that you partake in on a regular basis.
 Many times when people picture sailors, they think of the rich and tanned man with a brass-buttoned jacket and the attitude that says: ‘I-have-more-money-than-you-can-even-imagine’.
 This stereotype should definitely be put to rest.

 4. Hard to Learn

-The ropes, the sailing jargon, and the gear that comes along with the sailing tends to put hopeful sailors in panic mode; think they’ll never figure all of it out.
+The ropes, the sailing jargon, and the gear that comes along with the sailing tend to put hopeful sailors in panic mode; think they’ll never figure all of it out.
 However, this is very far from the truth.
-Sailing is an extremely comprehensible sport and something that with practice, you will catch right on to!
-There are of course many people who go onto advance training.
-Also if you’re interested in the beginners training, there are plenty of classes and opportunities that will prove the fact that it’s less intimidating than you originally thought.
+Sailing is an extremely comprehensible sport and something that with practice, you will catch right on too!
+There are of course many people who go onto advanced training.
+Also, if you’re interested in beginners training, there are plenty of classes and opportunities that will prove the fact that it’s less intimidating than you originally thought.

 5. Boring & Unfulfilling